-Eric Ries introduces the idea of the minimum viable product as an approach for start-ups to learn quickly and evolve their business model before it’s too late.
+Eric Ries introduces the idea of the minimum viable product (MVP) as an approach for startups to learn quickly and evolve their business model before it’s too late.

-A great instruction manual on how to use games with your customers to uncover their needs and wants or as the books says - creating breakthrough products through collaborative play.
+Luke Hohmann brings us a great instruction manual on how to use games with your customers to uncover their needs and wants or, as the book says, “creating breakthrough products through collaborative play”.

 An excellent book aimed at software product teams.
-Marty Kagan draws on his wide experience to give practical advice on prototyping, designing minimal products and measuring success.
+Marty Cagan draws on his extensive experience to give practical advice on prototyping, designing minimal products and measuring success.

 William Poundstone reveals the hidden psychology of how we react to pricing.
 It’s packed with interesting experiments, pricing tricks and tactics – all good stuff to have in your kit-bag if you work on pricing.

-A great book on differentiation that provides a structured approach to help companies stand out i.e. moving them to a clear blue ocean where they have no direct competition.
+A game-changing book by Kim and Mauborgne on differentiation that provides a structured approach to help companies stand out, i.e. moving them to a clear blue ocean where they have no direct competition.

 Prof Clayton M. Christenson provides an excellent review of the factors that led to high attrition in technology industries and highlights the lessons businesses should learn.

-Dan Ariely is a behavioural economist who studies the way people make decisions when they buy, sell and make real-life choices.
+Dan Ariely is a behavioral economist who studies the way people make decisions when they buy, sell and make real-life choices.
 A fascinating read with useful insights into proposition development.

 Crossing the Chasm